-1 Introduction
+1. Introduction.
 Computational methods first began to have a significant impact on aerodynamics analysis and design in the period of 1965-75.
-This decade saw the introduction of panel methods which could solve the linear flow models for arbitrarily complex geometry in both subsonic and supersonic flow [69, 167, 203].
-It also saw the appearance of the first satisfactory methods for treating the nonlinear equations of transonic flow [137, 136, 76, 77, 51, 64], and the development of the hodograph method for the design of shock free supercritical airfoils [19].
+This decade saw the introduction of panel methods which could solve the linear flow models for arbitrarily complex geometry in both subsonic and supersonic flow [68, 164, 200].
+It also saw the appearance of the first satisfactory methods for treating the nonlinear equations of transonic flow [135, 134, 75, 76, 51, 63], and the development of the hodograph method for the design of shock free supercritical airfoils [19].

+Computational Fluid Dynamics (CFD) has now matured to the point at which it is widely accepted as a key tool for aerodynamic design.
 Algorithms have been the subject of intensive development for the past two decades.
 The principles underlying the design and implementation of robust schemes which can accurately resolve shock waves and contact discontinuities in compressible flows are now quite well established.
 It is also quite well understood how to design high order schemes for viscous flow, including compact schemes and spectral methods.
-Adaptive refinement of the mesh interval (h) and the order of approximations (p) has been successfully exploited both separately and in combination in the h-p method [140].
+Adaptive refinement of the mesh interval (h) and the order of approximations (p) has been successfully exploited both separately and in combination in the h-p method [138].
 A continuing obstacle to the treatment of configurations with complex geometry has been the problem of mesh generation.
 Several general techniques have been developed, including algebraic transformations and methods based on the solution of elliptic and hyperbolic equations.
 In the last few years methods using unstructured meshes have also begun to gain more general acceptance.
 The Dassault-INRIA group led the way in developing a finite element method for transonic potential flow.
 They obtained a solution for a complete Falcon 50 as early as 1982 [29].
-Euler methods for unstructured meshes have been the subject of intensive development by several groups since 1985 [120, 92, 91, 186, 18], and Navier-Stokes methods on unstructured meshes have also been demonstrated [128, 129, 15].
+Euler methods for unstructured meshes have been the subject of intensive development by several groups since 1985 [118, 90, 89, 183, 18], and Navier-Stokes methods on unstructured meshes have also been demonstrated [126, 127, 17].

-Computational Fluid Dynamics (CFD) is now widely accepted as a key tool for aerodynamic design.
-Its effectiveness is still hampered, however, by the long set-up and high costs, both human and computational of complex flow simulations.
+Despite the advances that have been made, CFD is still not being exploited as effectively as one would like in the design process.
+This is partly due to the long set-up and high costs, both human and computational of complex flow simulations.
 The essential requirements for industrial use are: